wa1tnr/PicoMite-tnr-a/README.md

 to set up your development environment.
 Then replace the directories in the sdk with the files provided.
 Finally import the PicoMite project

+Compiled version and documentation is available on https://geoffg.net/picomite.html

 ***********************************************************************************************************************